-The zeppelins carried hand grenades and incendiary bombs, released through a trap door in the craft.
+The zeppelins carried hand grenades and incendiary bombs, releasing them through a trap door in the craft.

-After a three-ton bomb killed six English children in September 1915, zeppelins earned the nickname “baby killers”.
+Bombardments began in January 1915, but after a three-ton bomb killed six English children in September, zeppelins earned the nickname “baby killers.”

-Before 1917, airplanes were employed to shoot down the airships.
-To compensate, the Germans developed zeppelins called Height Climbers that could reach 16,000-20,000 feet, but these posed their own problems.
-The crew was exposed to cold and low-oxygen levels, and cabins weren’t pressurized.
+The Germans developed zeppelins called Height Climbers that could reach 16,000-20,000 feet and avoid being shot down.
+However, these had a unique set of problems.
+Crews were exposed to cold and low-oxygen levels, and cabins weren’t pressurized.

 Airplanes carried larger payloads (more than a thousand pounds) and were able to attack during the day.

-The British responded by sending their own aircraft after the enemy bombers.
+The British responded by sending their own aircraft after enemy bombers.
 Eventually, the Germans returned to night bombings.
-Unable to see targets because of the blackouts, pilots navigated using radio stations on the ground to calculate their positions.
+Unable to see targets because of the blackouts, pilots used radio stations on the ground to calculate their positions.

 Air raids over Britain were conducted during a one-year period, May 1917-May 1918, killing 857 and injuring 2,508.